rishizurita/Forge/README.md

 ## NOTE ❗❗❗
 <div style="text-align: justify;">
-This web application is still on-going.
-What you see is not the exact output of this product.
-Stay tuned!
+This web application is still on beta testing.
+What you see is an on-going production.
+Stay tuned for more versions and updates!
 </div>